The Upgraded 48 Laws of Power reviews “The 48 Laws of Power” by Robert Greene with contemporary interpretations and examples.

 In this environment, “never appearing too perfect” can make sense.
 Even for an already powerful individual.

 Perfection funnels envy and resentment and does so especially in certain types of individuals.

 - Men can be jealous of a successful woman when said men feel that women are inferior

 - As Taleb correctly points out, an ivy-league educated man will be resentful of a self-made man without education because some ivy-league individuals feel “superior” to uneducated men

 - Rich-countries’ citizens can be jealous of immigrants who become successful because they (secretly) feel like immigrants should do menial tasks

-In these cases it might make sense to appear less than perfect IF you want to be accepted and welcomed by the group who feels envious of you.
+In these cases, it might make sense to appear less than perfect IF you want to be accepted and welcomed by the group that feels envious of you.

-But there are important psychological caveats for this rule.
+But there are important psychological caveats to this rule.